erzanthedev/basketball-scoreboard/README.md

 - **HTML** – Structuring the scoreboard layout.
 - **CSS** – Styling the scoreboard for a polished appearance.
-- **JavaScript** – Implementing the logic for random password generation.
+- **JavaScript** – Implementing the logic for incrementing and resetting scores.
 - **Figma** – Used as a design reference to ensure **pixel-perfect** replication.

 ---